Leantime/leantime/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-[NOTES]
-- If you have problems with the installation please use our [https://community.leantime.io](https://community.leantime.io)
+*If you have problems with the installation please use our [community forum](https://community.leantime.io)*

 **Describe the bug**
 A clear and concise description of what the bug is.